 Alternative finance is a catch-all term for almost any source of business funding other than traditional bank loans and overdrafts.

 As a financial service, there are two key types of asset finance.
 One is funding secured against assets, known as asset refinance, which uses valuable balance sheet items in your business as security for a loan.

-Equipment leasing and hire purchase can cover almost anything, whether you need plant machinery, catering equipment, telecoms systems, or a new van.
-There are many lenders within alternative business funding that specialise in a particular type of item.Get asset finance
+Equipment leasing and hire purchase can cover almost anything, whether you need plant machinery, catering equipment, telecom systems, or a new van.
+Many lenders within alternative business funding specialise in a particular type of item.Get asset finance